commercelayer/commercelayer-cli-plugin-orders/README.md

 _See code: [src/commands/orders/approve_and_capture.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/approve_and_capture.ts)_

-## `cl-orders orders:archive ID`
+### `cl-orders orders:archive ID`

-Send this attribute if you want to archive the order.
+Send this attribute if you want to archive the order..

 ```
 USAGE